Isabelle Daza: Personal life

+Her paternal great-great-grandfather Olimpio Guanzon, was a Governor of Pampanga from 1922 to 1925.

 In February 2016, Daza confirmed her engagement with French businessman Adrien Semblat, her boyfriend of seven years.
 The couple married on September 10, 2016, at the San Francesco Church in Tuscany, Italy.
 The wedding was officiated by Daza's uncle, Fr.
 Fidel Orendain.
 Accordingly, it was her godfather, former senator (later president) Bongbong Marcos, who walked her down the aisle on her wedding day.
 Marcos was the best friend of her father, Gabriel "Bong" Daza III, who had died on July 14 that year.

 On April 1, 2018, Daza gave birth to her first child.
 In December 2020, Daza announced that she and Semblat were expecting their second child.
 Their second child was born on April 9, 2021.
 Their third child was born on March 23, 2023.

 As of 2020, Daza and her family live in Hong Kong, having moved there due to her husband's job as managing director of Puma's Hong Kong and Macau operations.